 6. Manage IP assets

-Another factor that can impact a deal is IP assets.
-It’s important to know if the constituents hold any patents or trademarks.
-By identifying all moving pieces in advance, you can avoid tricky situations like not being able to use a voluntary assumed name in every state.
+Another factor that can impact a deal is intellectual property (IP) assets.
+It’s important to know if the constituents hold any patents, copyrights, or trademarks.
+By identifying all moving pieces in advance, you can avoid tricky situations, such as not being able to use a voluntary assumed name in every state.

 Knowing how to transfer and assign these assets, as well as when and how to do it, will help ensure the deal proceeds on time and on budget.